glaunay/taskobject/README.md

 1. call the parent class constructor,
 2. take the current directory of your Task class,
 3. construct the path to the bash script of your Task with `this.rootdir`,
-4. define a unique tag to your child class (**same name of your task class**),
-5. define the Slot names of your Task, one for each input (in the `slotSymbols` array),
+4. define the Slot names of your Task, one for each input (in the `slotSymbols` array),
-6. initialize the Slots.
+5. initialize the Slots.

 Example :
 ```